glu10/trough/README.md

 Trough itself has to be downloaded from GitHub.

 #### Running
-`cd` to the directory where you stored Trough's source files and run `python3 trough.py`.
+`python3 trough.py`

 Note that the program stores a preferences file at ~/.config/trough/preferences.json and a cache file at ~/.cache/trough/cache.json

 If the program fails to start then you are likely just missing a dependency.
 If it used to work but a git pull broke it,